tovanhieu/IoT-LoraSX1278-Raspberrypi/README.md

 # LoraProject
-This is Lora project for research and study purpose
+This iss Lora project for research and study purpose
 #### + Author: To Van Hieu
 #### + Created Date: 1/9/2018
 # Reference link